zerodytrash/YouNow-Scripts/README.md

 ## YouNow Mute Overview [<a href="https://github.com/zerodytrash/YouNow-Scripts/raw/main/YouNow%20Mute%20Overview.user.js">Download</a>]
 Detect the activity of all moderators in a broadcast.
 Muted users and current moderators are listed in a seperate popup.

+## YouNow Permanent Referee [<a href="https://github.com/zerodytrash/YouNow-Scripts/raw/main/YouNow%20Permanent%20Referee.user.js">Download</a>]
+Appoint viewers as permanent moderators for your channel.
+Each time you broadcast, they will automatically become a broadcast referee.